-The Guinness World Records recognizes the University of Al Karaouine (Morocco), founded in 859 AD, as the world’s oldest degree-granting university.
+The Guinness World Records recognizes the University of Al Karaouine (Morocco), founded in 859 C.E, as the world’s oldest degree-granting university.

 The University of al-Qarawiyyin or al-Karaouine (Arabic: جامعة القرويين) is a university located in Fes, Morocco.
 It is the oldest existing, continually operating and the first degree awarding educational institution in the world according to UNESCO and Guinness World Records and is sometimes referred to as the oldest university.